rundeck/rundeck/docs/en/00-introduction/00-chapter1.md

 configuration to the flat file user directory, is LDAP (or ActiveDirectory).
 Users must also be authorized to perform actions like command and job execution.
-This is controled by an access control facility that reads policy files defined on disk.
+This is controlled by an access control facility that reads policy files defined by the RunDeck administrator.
 Privilege is granted if a user's group membership meets the requirements of the policy.

 Two installation methods are supported: